Category Archives: Musings

 The word “enneagram” wasn’t even really popularized until the 20th century by George Ivanovich Gurdjieff, an Armenian new-age spiritualist, but his talk of it still didn’t look much like the Enneagram we know today.
 It wasn’t until Óscar Ichazo invented the first modern take on the Enneagram in the 1960s that we get writings that look like what you’d read about in contemporary Enneagram literature.
 He had a student, Claudio Naranjo, who broke with him and started teaching the Enneagram himself in the 70s – Ichazo said that Naranjo’s Enneagram wasn’t legit, that he – Ichazo – was the only one who taught the real Enneagram, because he wanted people to come to his school and pay him to teach them about it, but he couldn’t claim a copyright on it without admitting that it was not ancient knowledge – which was a big part of his sales pitch.
 It’s Naranjo’s teachings that all the books, tests, and seminars about Enneagram are based on.
 What’s more is Naranjo actually is on video saying that the Enneagram was dreamed up by Ichazo.

-So no, this specific typing system isn’t ancient at all.
-In fact it’s predated by Pepsi cola and Nintendo (google it, it’s true!)
+So, no, this specific typing system isn’t ancient at all.
+In fact, it’s predated by Pepsi cola and Nintendo (google it, it’s true!)
 That alone doesn’t invalidate it, but it does call into question the wisdom of some of the authors who continue to espouse its ancient origins despite the lack of any real evidence that there is any true connection between the Enneagram invented in the 20th century and any ancient writings.

-And while I don’t like to be an alarmist about these kinds of things, I do feel that we should all consider the claims of former-Occultist-turned-Christian, Marcia Montenegro who has been interviewed on several podcasts regarding the ties that the Enneagram has to new age spiritualism and the occult.
+And while I don’t like to be an alarmist about these kinds of things, I do feel that we should all consider the claims of former-Occultist-turned-Christian Marcia Montenegro, who has been interviewed on several podcasts regarding the ties that the Enneagram has to new-age spiritualism and the occult.
 Here’s an interview with her on Cultish.

 5) It’s a poor typing tool